dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EAP-EDHOC relies on EDHOC, which is designed to encrypt and integrity protect as much information as possible.
 Any change in any message is detected by means of the transcript hashes integrity verification.

 ## Authorization
-Following the considerations of EDHOC in appendix D.5 Unauthenticated Operation {{RFC9528}}, where EDHOC can be used without authentication by allowing the Initiator or Responder to communicate with any identity except its own.
+Following the considerations of EDHOC in appendix D.5 Unauthenticated Operation {{RFC9528}}, EDHOC can be used without authentication by allowing the Initiator or Responder to communicate with any identity except its own.

 When peer authentication is not used, EAP-EDHOC server implementations MUST take care to limit network access appropriately for authenticated peers.
 Authorization and accounting MUST be based on authenticated information such as information in the certificate.
 The requirements for Network Access Identifiers (NAIs) specified in Section 4 of {{RFC7542}} apply and MUST be followed.